 Our goal is to make art general in communities, so that high-quality cultural experiences can be seen, heard and felt everywhere.

 The challenge is part of a two-pronged strategy: Knight funds large arts institutions that provide programming every day, to help them better engage audiences, and it supports new ideas through the Knight Arts Challenge so that everyone has a shot at making their ideas a reality.

-Beyond that, we look for ideas that are authentic to their city, and reflect the voices and values of the communities they serve.
+Beyond that, we look for ideas that are authentic reflections of the voices and values of the many communities in our cities.

 We want to be surprised by the ideas we receive, and try not to prescribe what might be a good fit for the challenge.
 But below are some examples of past Knight Arts Challenge winners whose work authentically represents their city.

 Congratulations to the 2017 Knight Arts Challenge winning ideas in Detroit.

 Watch the videos below to learn about the experiences of former Knight Arts Challenge winners in Detroit, Shannon Cason, Opera Modo and American Riad.